Luxapodular/Py5.js/README.md

 3. Serve the directory.
 I use the 'serve' project on npm.
 The python simple server seems to fail here.
 4. Open your browser to localhost:<port>.
 Where <port> is the port you've served to.

+### Supported By
+Py5.js was supported by The Clinic for Open Source Arts at the University of Denver